devszilla/netsuite-mcp-ai-guide/README.md

 You'll need to create a custom role with these key permissions:

-- **MCP Server Connection** - Allows connection to the MCP server
+- <strong>MCP Server Connection</strong> - Allows connection to the MCP server
-- **OAuth 2.0 Authorized Applications Management** - Manages OAuth integrations
+- <strong>OAuth 2.0 Authorized Applications Management</strong> - Manages OAuth integrations
-- **Log in using OAuth 2.0 Access Tokens** - Enables token-based authentication
+- <strong>Log in using OAuth 2.0 Access Tokens</strong> - Enables token-based authentication

 This role will be assigned to the user account that your AI integration will use to connect to NetSuite.